Posted on: December 18, 2025

 Drinking alcohol with a full stomach slows its absorption, so encouraging guests to eat before (and as) they start in on the bubbly can prevent intoxication.
 Provide lots of snack options throughout the night so that everyone can find something they want to graze on.

-Eating after alcohol consumption won’t actually sober you up, but it can occupy a guest long enough for their body to clear their blood alcohol.
+Eating after alcohol consumption won’t sober you up, but it can occupy a guest long enough for their body to clear their blood alcohol.

 Standardize Drink Strength